From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Illustrative Workflow Example

 \section{Illustrative Workflow Example}

-We demonstrate the workflow using \textsc{ZK-Coder} to generate a ZKP program that can be used to prove the correctness of a Sudoku assignment in \F~\ref{fig:zk-coder-illustrative-example}.
-Given a $4\times4$ Sudoku grid, the goal is to verify that each row, column, and $2\times2$ block contains all digits $1$--$4$ exactly once.
+We demonstrate the workflow by using \textsc{ZK-Coder} to generate a ZKP program for proving the correctness of a Sudoku solution in \F~\ref{fig:zk-coder-illustrative-workflow-example}, a classical example in ZKP programming.
+This example is deliberately chosen for its simplicity and demonstrative purposes.
+To clarify, this example is not part of our evaluation suite.

+The problem is defined as: given a $4\times4$ Sudoku grid, the goal is to verify that each row, column, and $2\times2$ block contains all digits $1$--$4$ exactly once.

 In this illustrative workflow example, \textsc{ZK-Coder} first reads the problem description and formulates it in ZKSL, encoding the necessary constraints on the Sudoku grid.
-The checker validates the sketch and analyzes it to extract the set of constraint gadgets required.
-For each gadget, relevant implementation hints are retrieved, and an initial Circom implementation is generated.
-The compiler then checks this program for syntactic validity, returning diagnostics that guide interactive refinement.
-Once the code compiles, the model is prompted to generate a small test instance.
+The checker validates the sketch and analyzes it to extract the set of algebraic primitives required.
+For each primitive, relevant implementation hints are retrieved, and an initial Circom/Noir implementation is generated.
+The compiler then checks this program for constraint validity, returning diagnostics that guide interactive refinement.
+Once the code compiles, the model is prompted to generate a small test instance (acceptance and rejection).
 If the resulting prover behavior deviates from expectations, the model is asked to repair the program.
-This repair loop continues until either the program passes the LLM-supplied tests or the retry budget is exhausted.
+This repair loop continues until either the program passes the LLM-supplied tests or the repair budget is exhausted.

-We also present two concrete program examples generated by \textsc{ZK-Coder} for this Sudoku problem, one in Circom (\F~\ref{fig:zk-coder-illustrative-example-circom}) and one in Noir (\F~\ref{fig:zk-coder-illustrative-example-noir}).
+We also present two concrete program examples generated by \textsc{ZK-Coder} for this Sudoku problem in \F~\ref{fig:zk-coder-illustrative-workflow-implementations}, in Circom and Noir respectively.
 Both programs implement the same verification logic.
-We annotated the source code with comments to point out key sections, such as input signal declarations, gadget imports or implementations, and composing gadgets with field arithmetic operations to implement the constraints outlined in the ZKSL sketch.
+We annotated the source code with comments to point out key sections, such as input signal declarations, primitive imports or implementations, and composing algebraic primitives with field arithmetic operations to implement the constraints outlined in the ZKSL sketch.
+For coding tasks on production and application-specific scenarios, we also provide case studies on frequently used ZKP coding patterns in production repositories in \S~\ref{sec:case-studies-public-repo}.